Maniredii/Text2FileXpress/README.md

-# Text to PDF / DOCX Converter
+# Text2FileXpress

+**Convert text to PDF, DOCX, and TXT instantly - 100% Free & Client-Side**

 A pure frontend web application to convert raw text into PDF and DOCX formats instantly.
-Built with React, Vite, and Tailwind CSS. **Perfect for students!**
+Built with React, Vite, and Tailwind CSS. **Perfect for students and professionals!**

 ## 🔥 Features